 To fill your prescription, provide your plan membership information, which can be found on your membership card, at the network pharmacy you choose.
-The network pharmacy will automatically bill the plan for our share of the costs of your drug.
-You will need to pay the pharmacy your share of the cost when you pick up your prescription.
+The network pharmacy will automatically bill the plan for our share of the costs of your drug. will need to pay the pharmacy your share of the cost when you pick up your prescription.

-What if you don't have your membership information with you?
+Section 8.2 What if you don't have your membership information with you?

-If you don't have your plan membership information with you when you fill your prescription, you or the pharmacy can call the plan to get the necessary information.
+If you don't have your plan membership information with you when you fill your prescription, you or the pharmacy can call the plan to get the necessary information, or you can ask the pharmacy to look up your plan enrollment information.

 If the pharmacy is not able to get the necessary information, you may have to pay the full cost of the prescription when you pick it up.
 (You can then ask us to reimburse you for our share.
-See Chapter 7, Section 2.1 for information about how to ask the plan for reimbursement.)
+See Chapter 7, Section 2 for information about how to ask the plan for reimbursement.)